rifaterdemsahin/SonarQube/8_Packing/2_scripts/scenes/scenes/scene02-setting-up-your-first-project.md

 1. Learn how to create and configure a new project

+### Script for Course Creator
+- Mention scene 02 and introduce the learning objectives

+### Script for Instructor Read
+- Read the following script while recording:
+- "Welcome to Scene 02 of our SonarQube course. introduce the learning objectives"

 <div style="position: fixed; bottom: 20px; right: 20px; text-align: right;">
 <p style="margin: 0;">Page 2/15</p>
 <p style="margin: 0;">Video ID: SQ_002</p>